How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 Frequently Asked Questions

-Is September 30 a hard deadline or can I get an extension?
+Is the funding deadline hard or can I get an extension?

 Can I register in September even if I'm not sure I want to homeschool all year?